saveenr/usql-tutorial/ch08-assemblies.md

 "/DLLs/OrdersLib.dll"
 ```

-# Register the assembly in the catalog
+# Step 3 Register the assembly in the catalog

 For example place the assembly in this location